Polesworth: Transport

-Polesworth is served hourly by Arriva Midlands North-operated bus route 65 between Tamworth and Nuneaton.
+Polesworth is served hourly by bus route 65 between Tamworth and Nuneaton, operated by Arriva Midlands North.

+The M42 motorway runs just to the west of Polesworth and the A5 road runs just to the south.

+The Coventry Canal runs through Polesworth.

 Education

-The main primary school in Polesworth is the Nethersole Primary School.
-This school has existed since the mid-17th century (albeit at a different location) having been founded by a local benefactor Sir Francis Nethersole as a free school for the poor of Polesworth.
-The main secondary school serving the area is The Polesworth School, based at the adjacent village of Dordon.
+The main primary school in Polesworth is the Nethersole Primary School; it has existed since the mid-17th century (albeit at a different location) having been founded by a local benefactor Sir Francis Nethersole as a free school for the poor of Polesworth.

+The main secondary school serving the area is The Polesworth School, in the adjacent village of Dordon.

 Culture

 The Polesworth Poets Trail is an attraction which highlights the famous poets who were once associated with the village.
 The trail consists of strategically placed poems at various locations around the local area.